 This original oil on canvas, c.
 1950, by Robert Moskowitz mesures 12 x 16 inches.
 It is signed on the lower right and is framed.
 Moskowitz was heavily influenced by abstract expressionism and the work of Jasper Johns.
 Studying at the Pratt Institute of Art under Bradley Walker Tomlin and Adolph Gottlieb, he worked mainly in oils and pastels with architectural themes.
 His work has been exhibited at the Museum of Modern Art and the Hirshhorn Museum in Washington.

-This landscape by Dexter Dawes measures 15 x 20 7/8 inches, is signed and dated, 1937.
-There are some indications that it was painted on a rainy day.
+This hilltop view of Mt.
+Monadnock by Dexter Dawes, measures 10 1/4 x 13 3/4 inches and is pencil signed and dated 1932.
 Dawes was born in Englewood, NJ and went on to study at New York City's Art Student League.
 He summered in Marlboro, NH surrounded by beautiful gardens with views of Mount Monadnock which became the inspiration for many of his lithographs and paintings.
 He belonged to a number of associations including the National Arts Club.